2021 Child Care Business Rebound: Creative Ways to Help It Along

 Returning to the pre-pandemic state of business may not be happening as quickly we wish it would.
 All of us have been impacted on a deeply personal level and making important decisions will take time for families.

 While these things are out of our control, business owners can help encourage recovery along by getting creative with the things that are within our control.
-Consider giving your recovery an edge with these creative ideas.

 Offer Self-Scheduled Tours or Zoom Calls

 When a family is ready to make plans for a tour with you, remove the obstacles.
 Be ready when they are by offering a self-schedule option.
 This eliminates the back and forth emails and calls to make plans together.
 Use a free scheduling tool like Calend.ly or Doodle to allow families to book with you.
 These tools will add the tour to calendars and sync with your school’s Google or Outlook calendar automatically to prevent double booking.

 Work arrangements and finances may have changed dramatically for your community and the need for childcare or enrichment been altered as a result.
 Are there creative ways your program can evolve to meet the needs of your community?

 Part-time options can be hard to fit into your utilization numbers and staffing.
 But a structured part-time program could work.
 For example, can you open a classroom for three half days per week?
 Is remote learning for school-aged kids sticking around in your community?
 Consider a remote learning lab for families looking for facilitated remote learning that you can offer.

 Re-Engage Families That Left

 Families who paused their enrollment are the ones who know the value you provide and care for you and your team the most.
 Treat it like the strong relationship it is.